minhtran-q/deep-dive-into-java/README.md

   **When to use Virtual Threads:**

+  + **Increased Throughput:** Virtual threads can handle a large number of concurrent tasks efficiently.
   + **I/O-Operation Tasks:** Virtual threads are comfortable for tasks that spend a lot of time waiting for I/O operations, such as reading from or writing to a _database_, making HTTP requests, or interacting with file systems.
   + **High Concurrency:** If your application needs to handle a large number of concurrent tasks.